- Strategically Selling A Financial Advisory Practice: Your Guide To A Successful Transition

 - How To Buy A Registered Investment Advisor (RIA) Business

 *If you’re under FINRA or SEC investigation, or if you have a meritless disclosure on your BrokerCheck, CRD, IARD, or IAPD record, call us right now at (303) 952-4025 to talk with an attorney and receive a priority consultation at no charge.

 A Louisiana-based advisor had one disclosure on his record — a Form U5 termination from 2009 alleging that he had “altered” a client’s variable annuity policy form.
 He hired AdvisorLaw to seek expungement of the disclosure through FINRA Dispute Resolution.

-The FINRA Arbitrator listened to the advisor’s testimony at the hearing and heard arguments presented by Doc Kennedy, MBA, J.D. and Zack Morse, J.D.
-Determining that the allegations were of a defamatory nature, the Arbitrator recommended that the reason for termination on the advisor’s records be changed to “voluntary” and that all references to the termination explanation be deleted in their entirety.
+The FINRA Arbitrator listened to the advisor’s testimony at the hearing and heard arguments presented by Doc Kennedy, MBA, J.D.
+Determining that the allegations were of a defamatory nature, the Arbitrator recommended that the reason for termination of the advisor’s records is changed to “voluntary” and that all references to the termination explanation be deleted in their entirety.

 Once the expungement process is completed, our advisor will be back to having a perfect record with no disclosures whatsoever.

 If you’d like to learn more about AdvisorLaw’s FINRA Disclosure Expungement services, please fill out the contact form below.
 Our consultations are complimentary, and our services were created exclusively for financial advisors.

 - Dual Registration Dilemma: Navigating FINRA & SEC Regulatory Shifts - November 30, 2023

 - Navigating Criminal Disclosures On FINRA’s Form U4 - November 16, 2023

 - 30-Year Industry Veteran Restores Flawless Records With ARS Dispute Expungement - November 1, 2023